Automotive Technology » Syllabus

 Auto II

 Course Objectives: Students will be expected to meet all course goals and demonstrate their ability to perform common automotive service routines within our areas of content.
 Shop assignments will be conducted in groups of up to 4 students.
-Individual assignments and hand-on tests will be given for students to prove their knowledge and ability to perform repair procedures.
+Individual assignments and hands-on tests will be given for students to prove their knowledge and ability to perform repair procedures.
 Students must also be able to demonstrate their ability to research and locate the proper information or materials needed to repair the vehicle.
 If necessary, students can be given more than one opportunity to achieve a passing score on their assignments or lab work to pass the course.

 Course Goals: Students will learn how to follow safety procedures while working on cars or in a shop environment.
 Develop workplace skills such as teamwork, or work ethics.
 Apply math, science, and language arts to the course.
 Demonstrate and apply their knowledge of braking systems, electronics, engine performance, and steering and suspension.
 Develop their skills in dealing with customers, and running a business.